Right Arrow

 3. Elevated work platforms and scaffolding outside ground-level camera views

 As construction projects rise, security coverage often doesn't follow.
-Scaffolding, partially completed structures, and elevated work platforms create multiple levels of potential access that ground-based cameras simply cannot monitor.
+Scaffolding, partially completed structures, and elevated work platforms create multiple levels of potential access that ground-based cameras often cannot monitor.
 These elevated blind spots offer alternative entry routes that bypass perimeter security entirely.

 4. Service lanes and internal roadways with limited coverage due to linear layouts